tikv/tikv/.github/pull_request_template.md

 ## Does this PR affect documentation (docs/docs-cn) update? (mandatory)

-If there is document change, please file a PR in ([docs](https://github.com/pingcap/docs) and [docs-cn](https://github.com/pingcap/docs-cn)) and add the PR number here.
+If there is document change, please file a PR in ([docs](https://github.com/pingcap/docs) or [docs-cn](https://github.com/pingcap/docs-cn)) and add the PR number here.

 ## Does this PR affect tidb-ansible update? (mandatory)